8 technologies that an organization can adopt to help address its cybersecurity challenges

 Pertinent standards include the NIST 800-53 cybersecurity framework and ISO/IEC 27000 series13 for information security, and IEC 62443 for control systems.
 A security program typically includes the following core components across both the IT and OT environments: Identify, Prevent, Detect, Respond, Recover and Predict.
 Within each phase, there are specific processes and activities that the organization should follow to ensure the successful execution of the entire framework.

-Technologies to consider
+Technologies to consider when addressing cybersecurity challenges

 For IIoT to provide its projected benefits in the IT/OT environment, security concerns associated with its implementation must be addressed first using available technologies and capabilities.

 Doing so, of course, entails development of secure and authenticated process sensors.
 There’s also the need for a system to detect malware and other ICS network anomalies.
 In line with this, process anomaly detection could be put in place and correlated with ICS network anomaly detection to understand the process system impact of network issues.

 Next-generation firewalls also need to be installed to properly segment IIoT networks and provide predictive threat analysis.
 As well, integrated configuration management systems are necessary for the integration of security information and event management (SIEM) with ICS configuration management.

 There are many other available technologies and capabilities that an organization can adopt to help address its cybersecurity challenges in the new converged environment.

 Technologies to adopt to help address cybersecurity challenges